Menu

 Low Dose Naltrexone (LDN)

-You could also try LDN.
+You could also explore LDN with your doctor.
 Due to Hashimoto’s being an autoimmune disease, LDN can be beneficial by reducing high thyroid antibodies, stopping the progression of the autoimmune disease or even reversing the disease.
 Besides improving endorphin production, LDN can also help reduce inflammation and encourage healing.

 Lyme Disease